 APRN vs. NP: Similarities and Differences

-As you research your options, you’ve likely come across the APRN medical abbreviation, which means advanced practice registered nurse (APRN).
+As you research your options, you’ve likely come across the APRN medical abbreviation, which stands for advanced practice registered nurse.
 You may have also heard of nurse practitioners (NPs).
 Who knew nursing was so full of acronyms, right?
 But don’t stress it — in this article, we will compare the roles of an APRN vs. NP so you’ll know exactly what they are and what they do.

 Key Differences Between APRN vs. NP

-The APRN medical abbreviation stands for an advanced practice registered nurse.
-Consider this title like an umbrella term for registered nurses (RNs) with an advanced degree and specialization.
+Consider APRN like an umbrella term for registered nurses (RNs) with an advanced degree and specialization.
 A nurse practitioner falls under this umbrella term.
+In some areas of the country, a nurse practitioner may be referred to as a certified registered nurse practitioner (CRNP).

 Another difference between an NP vs. APRN is their job responsibilities.
 Because an APRN is a more general term, not all APRNs perform the same duties as NPs.
 For example, a certified registered nurse anesthetist (CRNA) is a type of APRN who administers anesthesia.
 This is not a duty of a NP and would be out of their scope of practice.